Naereen/web-sphinx/wakatime.en.rst

    $ wakatime | head -n3

-.. warning:: I do not know why, but this small ``wakatime`` command line tool does not work anymore on my laptop (even after uninstalling and reinstalling)...
-Too bad :( !
+.. warning:: I do not know why, but this small ``wakatime`` command line tool does not work anymore on my laptop (even after uninstalling and reinstalling)… Too bad :( !

 .. (c) Lilian Besson, 2011-2017, https://bitbucket.org/lbesson/web-sphinx/